i3-gnome/i3-gnome/README.md

 # Installation
 * For Arch users see the [AUR package](https://aur.archlinux.org/packages/i3-gnome/) for a more easy intallation.

-using `make`:
+Using `make`:

-    - download the repo.
+    * download the repo.
-    - on the terminal go to the repo directory.
+    * on the terminal go to the repo directory.
-    - `make install`.
+    * `make install`.

 # Usage
-* Tested flawlessy on Arch Linux with GNOME 3.24. (thanks for the comment of )
+* Tested flawlessy on Arch Linux with GNOME 3.24. (thanks for the comment from aur's website).
 * Please ubuntu ***(unity)*** users report any issue related.

 # Contributing